redteam-project/bq-nvd/README.md

 ## GCP Setup

-This project depends on serveral Google Cloud services.
+This project depends upon several Google Cloud services.
 If you don't already have an account, you can set one up [for free](https://cloud.google.com/free/).
 Most of what's being described in this project should fall under that free tier, but before setting up your own [GKE cluster](https://cloud.google.com/kubernetes-engine/), be sure to explore the [GCP Calculator](https://cloud.google.com/products/calculator/) so you'll know if you will incur any costs.

 ## Usage